VATSIM-Morocco/docs/docs/controllers/procs/casablanca.md

 Aircraft shall be separated on departure in compliance with standard IFR departure wake turbulence separation requirements.
 Departures with the same flow point must be separated by at least 7 NM or the appropriate wake turbulence requirement, whichever is greater.
 A greater separation needs to be coordinated between the radar controller and TWR.

-All fixed-wing IFR departures with the same TMA flow point shall be transferred to APP with 7 NM in trail.
+All fixed-wing IFR departures with the same TMA flow point shall be transferred to Approach with 7 NM in trail.
 For separation of 7 NM, the proceeding traffic needs to be 4-5 NM away from the end of the departure runway.
 If no radar screen is used, two minute separation can be used in this case as well.

 If the distance ends up being less than 7 NM but more than 3NM (ensured), coordination is required and avoiding action to be taken by the pilot is given when the controller considers that an imminent risk a collision will exist if action is not taken immediately.